DPG896/InstaHub/README.md

 # InstaHub
-A Pocketmine-MP Plugin that will teleport you to main lobby INSTANTLY!
+A simple API that will teleport you to Lobby

 # How to Install?
 1. Download the plugin as `.phar`